You can install your required PyPI packages and import them in your Python files using pip. Cortex looks for a

 conda to install your python packages, see the Conda section below.

-Note that some packages are pre-installed by default (see "pre-installed packages" for your Predictor type in the Predictor documentation).
+Note that some packages are pre-installed by default (see "pre-installed packages" for your Predictor type in the Realtime API Predictor documentation and Batch API Predictor documentation).

 To install packages from a private PyPI index, create a